DipenChawla/DrugNeuroAnalytics/README.md

 # App link

-The complete app is now on [Heroku](https://we-care-neuro.herokuapp.com/).
+The complete app is now on [Heroku](https://we-care-neuro.herokuapp.com/) and the prediction app [here](https://we-care-neuro.herokuapp.com/prediction)